austinhuang0131/mstdn-party-plus/docs/rules.md

 > No harassment, dogpiling or doxxing of other users

-This rule is written as it is on mastodon.social as well as many other generalist instances.
+This rule is written as it is on mastodon.social as well as many other generalist instances, but we interpret it widely here.

 [Subtooting](https://www.urbandictionary.com/define.php?term=subtoot) in bad faith (in particular, with the intent to ridicule or insult the person depicted) **is** considered harassment.
 If a person's behaviour is suspected to violate a rule, then please *report* them.
 Warning others of a remote account's undesirable behaviour (as mainly determined by the rules of this instance), if such behaviour is unaddressed by the remote instance, is generally not considered "in bad faith," but this is determined on a case-by-case basis.